xtreamsrl/xtream-ai-assignment-intern/README.md

 Develop a long-term forecasting model for the power load with a forecasting horizon of one year ahead, but let's skip 2020-2022 and use 2019 as your testing ground.
 Marta's advice: Zap's bosses aren't AI gurus, so your model's accuracy and explainability need to be crystal clear.
 Illuminate these points with a second notebook.

-#### Challenge 3

-After mastering the long-term, it's time to zoom in.
-Your next challenge is to **predict the power load one day ahead**.
-Again, sideline 2020-2022 and focus on 2019 for testing.
-Keep Marta's wisdom in mind – clarity is key!

-#### Challenge 4

-Choose one of your sparkling models and get it ready for the big leagues.
-Develop an **end-to-end pipeline for training and evaluating your model** on 2020 and 2021 data.
-Luca, the new CTO at Zap and a self-confessed nerd, demands code that's as clean and structured as it is maintainable.
-Impress him!

-#### Challenge 5

-2020 was a tough year for everyone, including your model.
-Zap Inc isn't thrilled with its performance.
-**Justify your model's performance in 2020** with a detailed notebook.
-Explain the unexpected, defend your approach, and remember, every challenge is a learning curve!

 Ready to electrify your career with this project?
 Let's power through! ⚡🔌📈